-- 1. SMR Format.
-The Discharger shall electronically submit SMRs using the State Water Board's California Integrated Water Quality System (CIWQS) website at http://www.waterboards.ca.gov/water\issues/programs/ciwqs.
+- SMR Format.
+The Discharger shall electronically submit SMRs using the State Water Board's California Integrated Water Quality System (CIWQS) website (waterboards.ca.gov/water\issues/programs/ciwqs).
 The CIWQS website will provide additional information for SMR submittal in the event of a planned service interruption for electronic submittal. - 2.
 SMR Due Dates and Contents.
 The Discharger shall submit SMRs by the due dates, and with the contents, specified below: - a.
-Monthly SMRs.
-Monthly SMRs shall be due 30 days after the end of each calendar month, covering that calendar month.
+Monthly SMRs Monthly SMRs shall be due 30 days after the end of each calendar month, covering that calendar month.
 The monthly SMR shall contain the applicable items described in sections V.B and V.C of both Attachments D and G of this Order.
-See Provision VI.C.2 (Effluent Characterization Study and Report) of this Order for information that must also be reported with monthly SMRs.

-Monthly SMRs shall include all new monitoring results obtained since the last SMR was submitted.
-If the Discharger monitors any pollutant more frequently than required by this Order, the Discharger shall include the results of such monitoring in the calculations and reporting for the SMR.

-b.
-Annual SMR.
-Annual SMRs shall be due February 1 each year, covering the previous calendar year.
-The annual SMR shall contain the items described in section V.C.1.f of Attachment G. See also Provision VI.C.2 (Effluent Characterization Study and Report) of the Order for requirements to submit reports with the annual SMR.

-c.
-Specifications for Submitting SMRs to CIWQS.
-The Discharger shall submit analytical results and other information using one of the following methods:
+See Provision VI.C.2 (Effluent Characterization Study and Report) of this Order for information that must also be reported with monthly SMRs. - Monthly SMRs shall include all new monitoring results obtained since the last SMR was submitted.
+If the Discharger monitors any pollutant more frequently than required by this Order, the Discharger shall include the results of such monitoring in the calculations and reporting for the SMR. - b.
+Annual SMR Annual SMRs shall be due February 1 each year, covering the previous calendar year.
+The annual SMR shall contain the items described in Attachment G section V.C.1.f.
+See also Provisions VI.C.2 (Effluent Characterization Study and Report) and VI.C.5.c (Anaerobically-Digestible Material) of the Order for requirements to submit reports with annual SMRs. - 3.
+Specifications for Submitting SMRs to CIWQS The Discharger shall submit analytical results and other information using one of the following methods: